-Trade Tech is open to visitors who wish to see the trade and technical training that is offered.
-All visitors are requested to apply at the information desk in the main building for a pass and a guide before visiting departments.
+Trade Tech is always anxious to have visitors see the trade and technical training that is being offered.
+However, all visitors are requested to apply at the information desk in the main building for a pass and a guide before visiting departments.